New Jersey Paternity Lawyer

 custody.
 If you are trying to prove paternity, then you need legal representation

-from our Bergen County divorce attorneys at Moskowitz Law Group, LLC.
+from our Bergen County family law attorneys at Moskowitz Law Group, LLC.

 We can review the evidence and put together a strong case on your behalf.
 With